rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 ><CITE>London : Published by W. Clarke, no. 38, New Bond Street, and J. Wallis, no. 16, Ludgate Street, 1798</CITE>
 >>(*Comment*: Example formatted with ISBD punctuation for clarity)

-## 5.2.335 Statements relating to manufacture or distributor only
+## 5.2.335 Statements relating to manufacture or distribution only

 <a name="5.2.335.1">5.2.335.1</a> If the resource bears only a statement relating to manufacture, or multiple such statements, generally assume the manufacturer to also be functioning as publisher.
 Treat the statement as a publication statement.